 Studies prove that 88% of Computer users in a work place suffer from computer eyestrain.
 Prolonged computer use can stress one’s eyes and impact his or her vision development.

 CVS is caused by our eyes and brain reacting differently to characters on the screen than they do to printed characters.
 Our eyes have little problem focusing on most printed material, which is characterized by dense black characters with well-defined edges.
 Healthy eyes can easily maintain focus on the printed page.
 Characters on a computer screen, however, don’t have this contrast or well-defined edges.
 These characters (pixels) are brightest at the center and diminish in intensity toward their edges.
 This makes it difficult for our eyes to maintain focus and remain fixed onto these images.
-Instead our eyes drift out to a point called the “resting point of accommodation” or RPA.
-Our eyes involuntarily move to the RPA, and then strain to regain focus on the screen.
-This continuous flexing of the eyes’ focusing muscles creates fatigue, burning and tired-eyes feeling that is so common after long hours at the computer.
+Instead, our eyes drift out to a point called the “resting point of accommodation” or RPA.
+Our eyes involuntarily move to the RPA and then strain to regain focus on the screen.
+This continuous flexing of the eyes’ focusing muscles creates fatigue, burning, and tired-eyes feeling that is so common after long hours at the computer.
+We at The Eye Foundation offers the latest treatment for dry eye syndrome

-The solution is simple: see an eye care professional that specializes in computer vision care.
-In most cases, standard reading glasses or over-the- counter readers are not accurate enough, because viewing a computer is usually at a different distance (18? – 28?) than reading distance (16? – 21 H).
-Once an eye doctor accurately diagnoses your computer vision problem and determines your correct computer working distances, it’s a simple matter to prescribe computer eye glasses that will allow you to work comfortably and productively.
+The solution is simple for Computer Vision Syndrome treatment: see an eye care professional that specializes in computer vision care.
+In most cases, standard reading glasses or over-the-counter readers are not accurate enough, because viewing a computer is usually at a different distance (18? – 28?) than reading distance (16? – 21 H).
+Once an eye doctor accurately diagnoses your computer vision problem and determines your correct computer working distances, it’s a simple matter to prescribe computer eyeglasses that will allow you to work comfortably and productively.

 Glare screen filters may help somewhat, but they will not solve your computer vision problems because they only affect glare from the computer screen – not the visual problems related to the constant refocusing of your eyes when working at a computer.
-Only when your eyes can focus clearly at the plane of proper distance on the computer screen they can experience relief from the fatiguing effects of CVS.
-An anti-reflective coating (AR) is also highly recommended on all computer eye glasses.
+Only when your eyes can focus clearly at the plane of proper distance on the computer screen can they experience relief from the fatiguing effects of Dry Eyes Syndrome.
+An anti-reflective coating (AR) is also highly recommended on all computer eyeglasses.
 An AR coating prevents glare and reflections on the front and the back of the lenses that would interfere with focusing on the screen.

 Yes, because they will eliminate the constant refocusing effort that your eyes go through when viewing the screen.
 It has also been proven clinically that having the correct prescription in computer eyeglasses increases productivity and accuracy.